The United States Adopted Names Council

 Complex Forms

 The application submission workflow leverages Material UI’s form components, enhanced with AMA-specific styling.
-Features not mentioned below include:
+The three most important features of the product are:

 (1) A step dedicated to uploading documents that acts like a checklist.
 (See the good navigation section for wireframes.)

-(3) Conditional logic shows questions only after the user gives certain answers to previous questions.
+(3) Conditional logic that shows questions only after the user gives certain answers to previous questions in order to not overload the user with unecessary steps.

 The Lesson

-I designed three charts in Figma to show the key stakeholder his team's progress and revenue throughout the year.
+I designed two charts in Figma to show the key stakeholder his team's progress and revenue throughout the year.
 The developers could not build this dashboard for the MVP due to ServiceNow limitations.
-I now confirm technical constraints before investing design effort in complex data visualizations.
+This was a good reminder that I should always confirm technical constraints before investing design effort in complex data visualizations or just in general.

 The Impact